 - Saute the onion and green pepper in a large pot over medium heat.
 Once soft, add the garlic and cook for 1 minute.
-Stir in the chili powder, oregano, and cumin.
+Stir in the chili powder, oregano, cumin and brown sugar.

 - Add the crushed tomatoes, diced tomatoes, beans, corn, and salt to the pot and bring it up to a simmer.

 - Let it simmer for 10 to 20 minutes.
 Season with salt to taste, then serve!

 - Want some heat?
 Add in 1 or 2 diced jalapeño peppers.

 - This is a meatless chili recipe, but you can add your favorite vegetarian ground meat substitute to give it a meaty texture.

 - Don’t need it to be vegetarian?
 Add ground beef, turkey, chicken, or pork!

 - If all you have is dried beans, make sure to cook them ahead of time before adding them to the chili.

 Want to really spruce up your bowl of chili?
 Add toppings!
 Pile on shredded cheese, avocado chunks, cilantro, sour cream, green onions, or corn chips on top of each bowl.